-Although distributed algorithms are theoretically feasible, most of them are not practical as the model size gets large, since communication cost can be a bottleneck for efficiency.
-In distributed training tasks, agents can be powful microcomputers, while their communication network may be with low bandwidth.
-The information exchange over the network is pretty slow compared with the computation taking place in agents [12].
-Thus, communication compression techniques are of significance for practical implementations.
+Although distributed algorithms are theoretically feasible, most of them are not practical as the model 42 size gets large, since communication cost can be a bottleneck for efficiency.
+In distributed training 43 tasks, agents can be powful microcomputers, while their communication network may be with low 44 bandwidth.
+The information exchange over the network is pretty slow compared with the computation 45 taking place in agents [10].
+Thus, communication compression techniques are of significance for 46 practical implementations.
+47

-There have been many attempts to combine distributed optimization algorithms with compressors.
-A straightforward idea is the direct compression scheme, while algorithms with this simple scheme fail to converge even for the distributed average consensus problem [13, 14].
-As an improvement, extrapolation compression scheme and difference compression scheme are proposed [15].
-Along this line, quite a number of studies successfully extend the distributed optimization algorithms with compressors and meanwhile maintain the convergence rate [16, 17, 18, 19].
-However, distributed online optimization with compression is still an area that has not been fully exploited.
-[20] proposed ECD-AMSGrad algorithm that extended the AMSGrad to the distributed online setting with extrapolation compression, while only empirical results were given without theoretical analysis.
-The key open problem in this area is whether it is possible to design provably no-regret distributed online algorithms that work with compressors.
+There have been many attempts to combine compressors with distributed optimization algorithms.
+48 A straightforward idea is the direct compression scheme, while algorithms with this simple scheme 49 fail to converge even for the distributed average consensus problem [11, 12].
+As an improvement, 50 extrapolation compression scheme and difference compression scheme are proposed [13].
+Along 51 this line, quite a number of studies successfully extend the distributed optimization algorithms with 52 compressors and meanwhile maintain the convergence rate [14, 15, 16].
+However, distributed online 53 optimization with compression is still an area that has not been fully exploited.
+[17] proposed ECD-54 AMSGrad algorithm that extended the AMSGrad to the distributed online setting with extrapolation 55 compression, while only empirical results were given without theoretical analysis.
+The key open 56 problem in this area is 57 whether it is possible to design provably no-regret distributed online algorithms 58 that work with compressors.
+59

 Contributions In this work, we answer the above question in the affirmative.
-We apply the difference compression scheme to the fundamental GD-based distributed online algorithms.
-Although the idea of such combination is simple, the underlying algorithm design and theoretical principle are challenging since the compression error, projection error, and consensus error will be coupled.
-Our contributions are summarized as follows:
+We apply the 60 difference compression scheme to the fundamental GD-based distributed online algorithms.
+Although 61 the idea of such combination is simple, the underlying algorithm design and theoretical principle are 62 challenging since the compression error, projection error, and consensus error will be coupled.
+Our 63 contributions are summarized as follows: 64

-- We propose communication-efficient distributed online algorithms, which consist of difference compression, γ-gossip consensus, gradient descent, and projection, for the cases of full information feedback (DC-DOGD), one-point bandit feedback (DC-DOBD), and two-point bandit feedback (DC-DO2BD), respectively.
-We make the technical advance to combine the difference compression scheme with the projection scheme.
-Through proper design, the errors can be estimated and controlled with the consensus stepsize γ and the gradient descent stepsizes. - We analyze the regret bounds of the proposed algorithms for convex and strongly convex losses, respectively, which are established explicitly in terms of time horizon T, compression ratio ω , decision dimension d, agent number N, and parameters of the communication graph \mathcal{G} , as simplified and summarized in Table 1.
-The obtained regret bounds are in accordance with those of [11] w.r.t T, N, d.
-Our algorithms are no-regret with theoretical guarantees. - We give exhaustive experiments to illustrate the performance of the proposed algorithms.
-Compared with the uncompressed algorithm DAOL [8], the proposed algorithms can reduce the total transmitted bits for distributed online training.
-Moreover, DC-DOGD and DC-DO2BD significantly outperform the algorithm ECD-AMSGrad [20].
+• We propose communication-efficient distributed online algorithms, which consist of difference 65 compression, γ -gossip consensus, gradient descent, and projection, for the cases of full infor-66 mation feedback (DC-DOGD), one-point bandit feedback (DC-DOBD), and two-point bandit 67 feedback (DC-DO2BD), respectively.
+We make the technical advance to combine the difference 68 compression scheme with the projection scheme.
+Through proper design, the errors can be 69 estimated and controlled with the consensus stepsize γ and the gradient descent stepsizes.
+70

+• We analyze the regret bounds of the proposed algorithms for convex and strongly convex losses, 71 respectively, which are established explicitly in terms of the time horizon T, compression ratio 72 ω , decision dimension d, agent number N, and the parameters of the communication graph \mathcal{G} , as 73 simplified and summarized in Table 1.
+The obtained regret bounds are in accordance with that of 74 [18] w.r.t T, N, d.
+To the best of our knowledge, the proposed algorithms are the first distributed 75 online algorithms with theoretical no-regret guarantees for ω -contracted compressors.
+76

+• We give exhaustive experiments to illustrate the performance of the proposed algorithms.
+77 Compared with the uncompressed algorithm DAOL [7], the proposed algorithms can reduce the 78 total transmitted bits for distributed online training.
+Moreover, DC-DOGD and DC-DO2BD 79 significantly outperform the algorithm ECD-AMSGrad [17].
+80